Christina Aguilera Flaunts Nude Body While Being Covered In Glitter And Gets Accused Of Copying

 Christina Aguilera has posted a photo of herself on social media which consists of her wearing no clothes.
-The “Dirrty” singer is covered in glitter and isn’t seen to be wearing any garments.
+The “Dirrty” singer is covered in glitter and doesn’t appear to be wearing any garments.
 She captioned her upload with a quote from Einstein.

 The photo shows off Xtina’s side profile as well as her breasts as she looks down in the photo with her hair scraped back off of her face.